milessabin/shapeless/README.md

 **shapeless** is a type class and dependent type based generic programming library for Scala.
 It had its origins in several talks by Miles Sabin ([@milessabin][milessabin]), given over the course of 2011, on implementing [scrap your boilerplate][syb] and [higher rank polymorphism][higherrank] in Scala.
-Since then it has evolved from being a resolutely experimental project into library which, while still testing the limits of what's possible in Scala, is being used widely in production systems wherever there are arities to be abstracted over and boilerplate to be scrapped.
+Since then it has evolved from being a resolutely experimental project into a library which, while still testing the limits of what's possible in Scala, is being used widely in production systems wherever there are arities to be abstracted over and boilerplate to be scrapped.

 [![Build Status](https://api.travis-ci.org/milessabin/shapeless.png?branch=master)](https://travis-ci.org/milessabin/shapeless)